MilanTodorovic/LibraryProject/README.md

 1. <strike>Enable saving unsent e-mails to a file/database in case of internet connection loss.
 (Partially done with 1.4.5)</strike>
 2. Changes in variable names.
 (Make them more readable and informative)
 3. Some changes to teh structure of the code and maybe some more features.
+4. Add a log.
+(Either as a seperate window and as a .txt file)